marcoverpas/Leeds_lectures_2026/README.md

 G[2, shockStart:nPeriods] <- Gshock               # Higher spending in scenario 2
 ```

 The core is a triple loop: over scenarios, over time (from period 2), and an inner loop that solves the seven equations.
-Being simultaneous, they are iterated 100 times per period until they converge (a Gauss–Seidel scheme).
-The lines are equations (1)–(6) plus the money-demand identity.
+Being simultaneous, they are iterated 100 times per period until they converge (a Gauss-Seidel scheme).
+The lines are equations (1)-(6) plus the money-demand identity.

 ```r
 # Loop over scenarios ####